 - Driver Emotion Sensors check the emotion of drivers and passengers using cabin cameras.

 - Steering Haptic Sensors detect if the drivers hands are on the steering wheel and how tight is the grip

 What is the best sensor for autonomous driving?

-The cliché answer is “all of them” since various sensors have specific pros and cons and are purpose-built to excel at specific sensing requirements like, proximity detection, range, resolution, speed detection, color and contrast differentiability, low cost, small size, and appicability in dark, bright or inclement weather.
+Similar to humans, we retain 68% of content when both visual & auditory senses are stimulated, versus 10% with auditory senses only, multiple modality sensors working together is better.
+Sensors have specific pros and cons and are purpose-built to excel at specific sensing requirements like, proximity detection, range, resolution, speed detection, color and contrast differentiability, low cost, small size, and applicability in dark, bright or inclement weather.

 Visible light cameras, infrared cameras, Radars, LiDARs, dedicated short-range vehicle-to-vehicle (V2V) and vehicle-to-infrastructure (V2I) communications systems will be required for achieving Society of Automotive Engineers SAE level-5 autonomy, which encourages redundancy in sensors.

 In 2016 the average cost of LiDAR was more expensive than the Prius they were mounted on averaging at $75,000.
 Google Waymo brought the cost to approximately $40,000 in 2017.
 Solid-state LiDARs (e.g. $250 from Quanergy and sub $100 from Velodyne) have the potential to bring the price to commercial-deployment levels.
 The quality of $75,000 Velodyne HDL-64E is however quite superior compared to the cheaper ones.
 1550 nano-meter LiDARs have higher resolution and distance capability than the 905 nano-meter LiDAR.